moj-analytical-services/splink/docs/blog/posts/2023-12-06-feature_update.md

 ## :no_entry_sign: Drop support for python 3.7

 From Splink 3.9.7, support has been dropped for python 3.7.
-This decision has been made to managing dependency clashes in the back end of Splink.
+This decision has been made to manage dependency clashes in the back end of Splink.

 If you are working with python 3.7, please revert to Splink 3.9.6.